SDT-base Contents Functions PDF Index |

 data defining the screw is a data structure with following fields:

-The found nodes, in a cylinder between two planes of same normal, are then connected to the center node, strictly defined at height z0 on the axis provided.
-The heights provided as z0 and zTol must be understood along the axis provided and not as function of the main frame coordinates.
+For each plane, nodes are searched following the stype strategy.
+The found nodes are then connected to the center node which is strictly defined at height z0 on the axis provided.
+The heights provided as z0, zTol and zTol2 must be understood along the axis provided and not as function of the main frame coordinates.

 One can also define more generally planes as a cell array whose each row defines a plane and is of the form {z0 type st} where z0 and type are defined above and st is a FindNode string. st can contain $FieldName tokens that will be replaced by corresponding data.FieldName value (for example 'cyl<= $radius o $Origin $axis & inElt{ProId $ProId}' will select nodes in cylinder of radius data.radius, origin data.Origin and axis data.axis, and in elements of ProId data.ProId).